 Things you must not do

-Combining Paxam and alcohol can make you more sleepy or dizzy.
-Alcohol can also affect
+Combining this medicine and alcohol can make you more sleepy or dizzy.
+Alcohol can

-how well Paxam works and may even cause more seizures (fits).
+also affect how well PAXAM works and may even cause more seizures (fits).

-Do not drive or operate machinery until you know how Paxam affects you.
+Be careful driving or operating machinery until you know how PAXAM affects you.

-Paxam may cause drowsiness, dizziness or affect alertness in some people.
-These effects
+This medicine may cause drowsiness, dizziness or affect alertness in some people.

 Children should not ride a bike, climb trees or do anything else that could be dangerous